 First, it’s fast and easy to access.
 I scan the RFID or I toss in the combo and boom, I have the gun in my hand.

-I’ve used the RFID chip, Key fob, and wristband over and over, and it’s never failed to open.
+I’ve used the RFID chip, Key fob, and wristband over and over, and it has never failed to open.
 Even quick scans or partial scans seem to open the safe without issue.

 The keypad is illuminated so it’s easy to find in the dark too.
 The large keys are easy to access in the dark, and the safe flies open.
 It doesn’t slowly open, it literally shoots open.